A Mind Forever Voyaging and the need for a broad conception of the “interactive fiction” designation.

 Narrative perspective and the Foundational Subjectivity of Interactive Fiction

 Some reader might remark—rather dryly—that Zork reflects no such intent.
 Its tone is sardonic, and the experience of being, for instance, “fluoresced” in Zork II hardly feels loving.
-Sadly, this study sees subjectivity generally as a defining trait of interactive fiction, it is not by nature a loving subjectivity.
+Sadly, while this study sees subjectivity generally as a defining trait of interactive fiction, it is not by nature a loving subjectivity.
 Having broadened our scope, what are the implications of protagonist-as-subject in Zork and its descendents?

 Zork would solidify ADVENT’s practice of using a second person voice.
 The “you” addressed by its narrator is the protagonist: “You are standing in an open field west of a white house, with a boarded front door.”
 Those Zork players of old (1980) would have been all but certainly sitting at a desk someplace, and nowhere near an open field or a boarded door.
 You—not the you, some other you—stand someplace, do something, receive this or that sensory data.
 This storytelling tactic would have been familiar to Crowther as well as to Zork‘s Dave Lebling—Dungeons & Dragons players—but there are important distinctions that set apart the D&D “you” from the “you” of interactive fiction.